Trotskystation/ss13d/README.md

-# libss13d
+# SS13d
-IPC library for use with SS13d
+Space Station 13 daemon and IPC library intended for use with Trotskystation fork of Yogstation